 You will meet with your academic adviser on the second day.
 You will receive your advising time during the programming on the first day.
 The academic divisions will not allow you to meet with an adviser or register for courses if you do not attend all of the programs and events during Summer Welcome, so you must be here for the full two days.

 Parking permits are now electronic, utilizing your license plate number.
 Please make sure you submitted your vehicle information via the link before parking.
 This link will be emailed to your student prior to your selected date.
 The Office of New Student Programs is not responsible for ticket violations.

-Check-in will be from 7:30 a.m. – 8:30 a.m. in Rollins in Hudson/Gillett Residence Halls on Rollins and Virginia Avenue.
+Check-in will be from 7:30 a.m. – 8:30 a.m. in Rollins in Hudson/Gillett Residence Halls on the corner of Rollins and Virginia Avenue.

 Most freshmen students attending the two-day session will complete Summer Welcome before 1 p.m. on Day Two.
 Transfers attending a one-day session will complete their activities by 4:30 p.m.

 All students may request one roommate to stay with them during Summer Welcome but this request will be processed based on 1) students are attending the same session and 2) both students must requesting each other.
 Note: You may only request one roommate.